+3.2 MOTORS - INSTALLATION

+A. Motors:

-- 3.1 INSTALLATION - A. Motors: - 1.
-Install in accordance with requirements of the duty. - 2.
+- 1. Install in accordance with requirements of the duty. - 2.
 Lugs to be provided under this Division. - 3.
 All motors shall have overload protection as required by NEC.
-Any motor without integral protection shall have a starter that provides overload protection furnished by Division 15.

-SECTION 15057 ADJUSTABLE FREQUENCY DRIVES
+SECTION 23 05 17 ADJUSTABLE FREQUENCY DRIVES

-- 1.1 RELATED DOCUMENTS - A. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specification Sections, apply to this Section. - B. Provisions of Section 15010, Mechanical General Provisions, shall be made an integral part of this Section. - 1.2 WORK INCLUDED - A. Adjustable frequency drive units (AFD) for all motors identified as operating at variable speed. - 1.3 QUALITY ASSURANCE - A. All adjustable frequency drives and bypass assemblies and control panel enclosures must be the product of a single manufacturer. - B. AFD shall be UL or ETL listed.
+A. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 01 Specification Sections, apply to this Section.

+A. Adjustable frequency drive units (AFD) for all motors identified as operating at variable speed.

+- A. All adjustable frequency drives and bypass assemblies and control panel enclosures must be the product of a single manufacturer. - B. AFD shall be UL or ETL listed.
 Components used in all options shall be UL listed.
 The entire AFD and bypass assembly shall be U.L. marked with a short circuit current rating of at least 100,000 amperes.
 The VFD short circuit rating shall be posted in the operating instructions or on the product label.
-This shall be in compliance with the UL listing and rating requirement. - C. The AFD shall be designed to meet the power line transient conditions defined within ANSI/IEEE C62.41-2002 (or Latest Edition) and shall have a voltage withstand rating of 6 KV in accordance with UL 1449. - D. AFD shall be in certified for with FCC emission limits for Class A computing devices.
-If required to meet these limits, isolation transformers, and/or line filters shall be provided. - E. Ambient noise generated by the AFD shall be limited to an amount equal to 3 dbA greater than the fan or pump system noise level at design rpm.
-If acoustic enclosures are required to meet these limitations provide same with the AFD. - F. AFD manufacturer shall submit an analysis to certify that the drive, when installed in the electrical distribution system shown on the Contract Documents is in compliance with the requirements of IEEE 519 1992 (or Latest Edition).
+This shall be in compliance with the UL listing and rating requirement. - C. The AFD shall be designed to meet the power line transient conditions defined within ANSI/IEEE C62.41-2002 - "Guide on the Surge Environment in Low-Voltage (1,000 V and less) AC Power Circuits" and shall have a voltage withstand rating of 6 KV in accordance with UL 1449. - D. AFD shall be in certified for with FCC emission limits for Class A computing devices.
+If required to meet these limits, isolation transformers, and/or line filters shall be provided. - E. Ambient noise generated by the AFD shall be limited to an amount equal to 3 dBa greater than the fan or pump system noise level at design rpm.
+If acoustic enclosures are required to meet these limitations provide same with the AFD. - F. AFD manufacturer shall submit an analysis to certify that the drive, when installed in the electrical distribution system shown on the Contract Documents is in compliance with the requirements of IEEE 519-2014.
 The Point of Common Coupling (PCC) shall be defined as the secondary lugs of the Utility Company Transformer.
 The transformer impedance shall be 5.75% with the appropriate short circuit current based on this value. - G. AFD and option design and construction thereof shall comply with all applicable provisions of the latest National Electrical Code. - H. Power components shall undergo burn in to ensure product function.
 Circuit boards shall be tested under thermal cycling and the complete unit shall be tested under full load conditions to ensure maximum product reliability. - I. A Factory Authorized Service Engineer is to be provided for start up which shall include verification of proper installation and wiring.
 Inspect all components, circuit boards and control wiring.
 Ensure proper power source and control signal.
 Apply power and provide full operational testing and calibration.
 Also provide training for owner's operators.